-Legal matters relating to the authorization, issuance, and sale of the Bonds are subject to the approval of Bond Counsel, which is Foley & Lardner LLP.
-When the Bonds of each series are delivered, Bond Counsel will deliver an approving opinion in substantially the applicable form shown in APPENDIX C. If certificated Bonds were issued, then the opinion would be printed on the reverse side of each Bond.
+Legal matters relating to the authorization, issuance, and sale of the Bonds are subject to the approval of Foley & Lardner LLP (Bond Counsel).
+When the Bonds are delivered, Bond Counsel will deliver an approving opinion in substantially the form shown in APPENDIX C. If certificated Bonds were issued, then the opinion would be printed on the reverse side of each Bond.